-It’s recommended that most collections can be kept in an environment of 20 degrees celsius with a 50% RH.
-Because the UK’s average RH sits at 80%, it’s crucial that any archives are kept well away from the harmful effects of natural conditions.
-Instead, the right solution needs to be able to maintain the optimum temperature while keeping the humidity sitting consistently at 50% RH.
+It’s recommended that most collections be kept in an environment of 20 degrees celsius with a 50% RH.
+Because the UK’s average RH sits at 80%, archives must be kept from the harmful effects of natural conditions.
+Instead, the right solution needs to maintain the optimum temperature while keeping the humidity sitting consistently at 50% RH.

 Containing environmental fluctuations is also crucial.
 Some galleries will install air conditioners to maintain a low temperature.
-However, these units tend to use a lot of energy and become very expensive to run 24/7, so are likely to be switched off at certain times.
+However, these units use a lot of energy and become very expensive to run 24/7, so they are likely to be switched off at certain times.

 The result is that the fluctuating temperature caused by the air conditioning unit as it turns on and off creates an unstable environment for the archives.